 The comparison tables template set contains 19 tables with various numbers of columns and rows.
 The tables are illustrated by icons, and you can add or remove items if needed.
 If you need to print resources from your presentation data, you may do so easily with light table graphics.
 The set also includes 22 vector icons to represent different categories and industries.

 If you find the above examples useful or had other ideas for the icons, you can download the full set here.

-You can also look at Flat Infographic Templates Design Bundle for more presentation graphic variety.
+You can also look at the modern Flat Infographic Templates Ultimate Bundle for more presentation graphic variety.